Surfaces 2019 Review: Trends and highlights from the 30th annual national flooring expo - Mar 2019

 In a counter-trend, this year also brought a good deal of darker woods enhanced with surface textures.

 In terms of species, white oak continues to dominate, led by European style oaks with the higher grade clean visuals.
-Hickory is hot too, along with walnut, and we’re starting to see more pine-more often in wood looks than real wood.
+Hickory is hot too, along with walnut, and we’re starting to see more pine flooring-more often in wood looks than real wood flooring types.

 It’s worth noting that there were a lot of misses in hardwood looks this year.
 Many of the pale washes looked cloudy or dusty-it looked like manufacturers were trying to hit all the trend points, doing pale washes on their raw and natural visuals.